tosi-n/Visis/README.md

 # Visis
-Reading Glasses codebase for Vinsighte using google cloud vision API as OCR engine combine with Google Text to speech
+Reading Glasses codebase for Vinsighte using Pytessaract API as OCR engine combine with Google Text to speech